teddynted/upload-an-image-to-AWS-S3-using-react-and-node/README.md

 # Upload an image to AWS S3 using ReactJ, Redux and NodeJS
-Upload an image to AWS S3 using ReactJS/Redux and NodeJS
+In this project we learn to upload an image to AWS S3 using ReactJS/Redux and NodeJS.

+_Amazon S3 (Simple Storage Service) provides storage service through web services interfaces like REST.
+You can store any object in S3 including images, videos, files, etc. Objects are organized into buckets, and identified within each bucket by a unique, user-assigned key._ - Serverless Stack

 ## Pre-requisites